lebpac/lebpac.github.io/volunteer.md

 {: .boxed-list-item}

 **Halloween Haunt Co-Lead**
-We need a co-lead who's ready to _rise to the occasion_ (from the dead, if necessary) to help plan and coordinate volunteers for our spookiest event of the year.
-No experience necessary, zombies welcome.
+We need a co-lead who's ready to _rise to the occasion_ (from the dead, if necessary) to help plan and coordinate stations and volunteers for our spookiest event of the year.
+Zombies welcome. 🧟
+{: .boxed-list-item}

+**Yearbook Volunteers**
+Love a good photo op?
+Join the team that takes and organizes photos, lays out the pages, and turns a year's worth of memories into a book the kids will treasure.
+No experience needed, just a willingness to jump in.
 {: .boxed-list-item}

 {% comment %}